 Let’s say you finally get the time you desperately need.
 One glorious hour.
 What do you do?
 If you’re anything like me, you want to shower, eat, nap, check social media, write a blog post, read a book, do yoga, go for a walk, sit in silence, listen to music, reply to e-mails, clean the kitchen.
 Oh my goodness, how I could go on!
 How does one fit ALL of that in one hour?

-Sometimes I get so overwhelmed with what I want to do that a whole hour goes by and I’m still paralyzed.
-In order to avoid losing that hour trying to figure out what to do with it, I now always choose the one thing that will give me the biggest energy boost.
+Sometimes I get so overwhelmed with what I want to do that a whole hour goes by, and I’m still paralyzed.
+To avoid losing that hour trying to figure out what to do with it, I now always choose the one thing that will give me the biggest energy boost.
 Suffice it to say, I NEVER choose watching TV or reading the news.
 Those things drain me instantly.
 I’m deliberate with the time that I have.
 I make sure I make the most out of it.

-If you haven’t noticed, I used all three terms from the sentence “In health care, self-care is any necessary human regulatory function which is under individual control, deliberate and self-initiated” in my 3 pieces of advice.
+If you haven’t noticed, I used all three terms from the definition of self-care in the first paragraph, “In health care, self-care is any necessary human regulatory function which is under individual control, deliberate and self-initiated,” in my 3 pieces of advice.
 We all know it’s necessary to take special side time for self-care, but we don’t know how necessary it is until we reach that breaking point.
-I want you to avoid that (I’m sure you do too!) which is why it’s important to remember that it’s under your control, that you must self-initiate it, and you have to be deliberate with your choice.
+I want you to avoid that (I‘m sure you do too!), which is why it’s important to remember that it’s under your control, that you must self-initiate it, and you have to be deliberate with your choice.